Customized Hair Growth Kit - 60% OFF get started

 • In China, frontal pattern hair loss is more common among women, possibly linked to the frequent styling of hair in ponytails.

-• Due to styling methods like tight braiding, African hair types are more susceptible to hair loss, which leads to traction alopecia and scarring.
+• Due to styling methods such as tight braiding, African hair types are more susceptible to hair loss, which leads to traction alopecia and scarring.

 • African American women often use harsh chemicals for hair relaxing and straightening, contributing to hair loss.